tebexio/Tebex-Oxide-2/README.md

-# Tebex Oxide Plugin for Rust
+# Tebex Oxide Plugin for Rust and 7 Days To Die

 ## Description
 [Tebex](https://tebex.io/) provides a monetization and donation platform for game servers, allowing server owners to manage in-game purchases, subscriptions, and donations with ease.

-This plugin acts as a bridge between your Rust game server and the Tebex platform, enabling you to offer a wide range of virtual items, packages, and services to your players.
+This plugin acts as a bridge between your **Rust** game server and the **Tebex platform**, enabling you to offer a wide range of virtual items, packages, and services to your players.

+As this is an Oxide plugin, it is also compatible with **7 Days to Die**.

 ## Commands
 The following commands are available through the Tebex Rust Plugin: